-Auditor Note: No standard should be found to be "Not Applicable" or "NA".
+Auditor Note: In general, no standards should be found to be "Not Applicable" or "NA."
 A compliance determination must be made for each standard.
+In rare instances where an auditor determines that a standard is not applicable, the auditor should select "Meets Standard" and include a comprehensive discussion as to why the standard is not applicable to the facility being audited.